I’ve never heard of a marketing team that enjoyed migrating its blogging platform.

 When it comes to evaluating blogging platforms for marketing teams, there are six key criteria and functionalities to consider:

-2. Editing interface.
+- Editing interface.
 This seems silly to be a key criteria but you’d be amazed at how bad and unintuitive some editing interfaces are.
-Make sure it’s easy to produce and edit your content without headaches.
+Make sure to choose one of the easiest platforms to produce and edit your content without headaches.
 For example, you don’t want a buggy platform that doesn’t auto-save your work.

 So what are the best blogging platforms to consider?